top of page

 korean spa and full body scrub/dead skin removal ($53)

-Before your facial, you can go to the korea spa, i went to Insadong.
-Keep in mind, if you've never been to a korean spa before then you should be aware you are not allowed to wear clothes.
-I go to these a lot back in the states, but my friend ended up not going after they refused to allow her to wear her swimsuit.
+Before your facial, you can go to the Korean spa, i went to Insadong.
+Keep in mind, if you've never been to a Korean spa before then you should be aware you are not allowed to wear clothes.
+I went to these a lot back in the states, but my friend ended up not going after they refused to allow her to wear her swimsuit.
 I had a nice few hours getting my full body scrub/dead skin removal (they even gave me a free little scrubber to take home!).
-I soaked in the pools, did my cold plunge for a few minutes, and then finished off in the dry sauna which was super relaxing.
-It was a little stone covered dome with pink salt crystals on the ground.
+I soaked in the pools, did my cold plunge for a few minutes, and then finished off in the dry sauna, which was super relaxing.
+It was a little stone-covered dome with pink salt crystals on the ground.
 You don't need reservations, just go in and enjoy.

 facials ($45-$115)

 After the wash, we went to Lienjang clinic in Gangnam for our facials.
-Direct message them here on instagram to schedule your appointment.
-Certain locations will not have the full list of services, i recommend going to the Gangnam location.
+Direct message them here on Instagram to schedule your appointment.
+Certain locations will not have the full list of services, I recommend going to the Gangnam location.
 Check out the list of prices here, and click "facial skincare" for non-invasive items.
 You start by checking in and getting a free consultation.
-The woman guided me to get the LHARA facial and LDM treatment.
-She also wanted me to consider laser treatment for my roascea, but I declined since i didn't have sufficient time to research it, but it's worth looking into before your trip as these are more affordable there.
-These are both non-invasive which we preferred since i'm not comfortable with botox/needles.
+The woman guided me to get the LHALA facial and LDM treatment.
+She also wanted me to consider laser treatment for my rosacea, but I declined since I didn't have sufficient time to research it, but it's worth looking into before your trip, as these are more affordable over there.
+These are both non-invasiv,e which we preferred since I'm not comfortable with Botox/needles.
 The pricing was really good, only about $45ish for each of the treatments.
 My skin was SO smooth the next day, literally so soft.

-Everyone on reddit made me think the treatments wouldn't be spa like, but i enjoyed it.
-It was efficient and the staff was friendly, so i overall had a positive experience!
-They also provided a custom serum set that they cartered for my skin needs.
+Everyone on Reddit made me think the treatments wouldn't be spa-like, but I enjoyed it.
+It was efficient and the staff was friendly, so I overall had a positive experience!
+They also provided a custom serum set that catered for my skin needs.
 My total for everything was $117.

 I recommend starting your trip at Beauty Play and Mixsoon for your free skin assessment.
-Mixsoon is a beauty brand and you can get some free samples if you post on instagram as well as win a free item; i won a free essence!
-Beauty Play is run by the government and they have a free color analysis machine and skin analysis machine.
+Mixsoon is a beauty brand, and you can get some free samples if you post on Instagram as well as win a free item; I won a free skin essence!
+Beauty Play is run by the government,t and they have a free color analysis machine and skin analysis machine.
 You do not need a reservation as a foreigner, simply show up and scan the QR code upon entering and wait your turn; it was not busy when we went.
 They use the machine to take photos of your face and tell you your skin age.
-As a white person who has had a few really bad sunburns and sun poisoning cases after living in sunny, high elevation Colorado, I was super anxious about analyzing my skin.
-My skin was the age I was about to turn (I was about to turn 30 in a few months and it estimated 30), so that was alright.
-My friend who has much clearer skin (no history of acne like me) had around 26 age for her skin which was great!
-I think overall it was helpful to understand more about my areas I need to work on improving.
-She also did the skincare analysis at Mixsoon which uses a skin reader to also determine the moisture levels.
-The analysis is pretty in-depth, but i'm not sure how accurate they are, so treat it as a starting point.
-I pay for chatGPT subscription and i uploaded the PDF for it to analyze and create me a routine for skincare.
-Also the 1+1 is the same as buy one get one free kind of deal in korea, many of the products have this featured on the box; i accidentally bought extras when i didn't need to.
+As a white person who has had a few really bad sunburns and sun poisoning cases after living in sunny, high-elevation Colorado, I was super anxious about analyzing my skin.
+My skin was the age I was about to turn (I was about to turn 30 in a few months, and it was estimated to be 30), so that was alright.
+My friend who has much clearer skin (no history of acne like me) had around 26 years for her skin, which was great!
+Overall, it was helpful to understand more about the areas I need to improve.
+She also did the skincare analysis at Mixsoon, which uses a skin reader to determine the moisture levels.
+The report is pretty in-depth, but I'm not sure how accurate they are, so treat it as a starting point.
+I pay for a ChatGPT subscription, and I uploaded the PDF for it to analyze and create a skincare routine for me.
+Also, the 1+1 is the same asa buy one get one free kind of deal in Korea, many of the products have this feature on the box; I accidentally bought extras when I didn't need to.

-You have to go to the Songeosou location for Amore Pacific Songesou and you do not need a reservation, just simply show up and plan to spend some time here.
-If you want a custom lipstick you will need a reservation though, but not for the foundation.
-You can make your custom match foundation here and custom essence and name it.
-I think both were around $30-$40.
-They have a skin analysis machine that you'll do first and you answer questions about your skin.
+You have to go to the Songesou location for Amore Pacific Songesou, and you do not need a reservation, just simply show up and plan to spend some time here.
+If you want a custom lipstick, you will need a reservation, though, but not for the custom match foundation.
+You can make your custom match foundation here, and custom essence, and name it.
+They have a skin analysis machine that you'll use first, and you answer questions about your skin.
 Then you can choose from all the different textures for your custom essence.
-I use chatgpt to help guide what choices to make for texture.
-The custom Essence was $28 and the custom silk foundation was $49.
+I use ChatGPT to help guide what choices to make for texture.
+The custom Essence was $28, and the custom match silk foundation was $49.

 shopping

-Gangnam has a lot of the facial things, but also lots of brand name stores.
-Myeondong and Hongdae has lots of the fast fasion clothing stores, stick on nail art as well as popular brands adidas (i picked up a limited edition running shoes for my marathon next year).
+Gangnam has a lot of the facial things, but also lots of brand-name stores.
+Myeondong and Hongdae have lots of fast fashion clothing stores, stick-on nail art, as well as popular brands Adidas (I picked up a limited edition running shoe for my marathon next year).
 I liked Songesou area for a more balanced shopping experience.
-There was a way less crowded cafe onion here and after amore pacficia you can also check out lador; their storefront is super aesthetic and cute!
-Starfield library is also here and it's absolutely worth visiting while you're shopping at the mall nearby!
+There was a way less crowded cafe onion here, and after amore pacficia you can also check out Lador; their storefront is super aesthetic and cute!
+Starfield library is also around here, and it's worth visiting while you're shopping at the mall nearby!

-If you're looking to shop for gifts Daiso has cheap items like metal chopsticks and local arts and craft stores insa-dong!
-I really loved the Insa-dong area it was way larger than I expected; you can walk around here for awhile (there's a cute kimchi museum nearby too where you can make kimchi!)
-I kept seeing these amazing bronze bowls at restuarants and finally asked one of the workers where to buy it to bring home and he shared with me the store in this area called Napcheong Bronzeware.
-They're heavy though so make sure it keep in your carry-on.
+If you're looking to shop for gifts, Daiso has cheap items like metal chopsticks and local arts and craft stores insa-dong!
+I really loved the Insa-dong area, it was way larger than I expected; you can walk around here for a while (there's a cute kimchi museum nearby too where you can make kimchi!)
+I kept seeing these amazing bowls at restaurants and finally asked one of the workers where to buy them to bring home, and he shared with me the store in this area called Napcheong Bronzeware.
+They're heavy, though so make sure to keep in your carry-on.

 Historic Things

 The Blue House: You can visit and enter for free if you show your foreign passport, so be sure to stop and see it!
 After traveling all over Asia, it was so cool to see a different colored temple-style architecture.
 The blue is really beautiful in person.
-I was in awe in almost every room's ceiling, they were all so beautiful.
+I was in awe of almost every room's ceiling.

 Food

-Some of my most favorite things i had in korea were the kimchi and seafood pancakes, warm sweet potato latte, tofu stew, pasta, and gimbap!
+Some of my favorite things I had in Korea were the kimchi and seafood pancakes, warm sweet potato latte, tofu stew, pasta, and gimbap!
 I mostly eat vegetarian, so it was extremely hard to find food options for me.
-If you eat meat, you can enjoy korean bbq pretty much anywhere.
-You most likely will need to use the Naver app to find food options as that is more useful than Google Maps in korea.
+If you eat meat, you can enjoy Korean BBQ pretty much anywhere.
+You most likely will need to use the Naver app to find food options as that is more useful than Google Maps in Korea.

 Nature

-If you want a break from the bustle of the city, you can take public transit a short ride to Inwangsan Mountain.
+If you want a break from the bustle of the city, you can take public transit for a short ride to Inwangsan Mountain.
 It's mostly all steps, so you can do it in your sneakers.
-It's almost like a mini wall of china, you can see all around the city with panoramic views, and it's only a mile long!
-We did this in mid December.
+It's almost like a mini wall of China, you can see all around the city with panoramic views, and it's only a mile long!
+We did this in mid-December.

 Tips:

-Bring cash or a debit card as you have to load your public transit card with cash only.
-The rest of the country card/apple pay is pretty universal.
+1. Bring cash or a debit card, as you have to load your public transit card with cash only.
+The rest of the city accepts card/Apple Pay.

-Get your free skin analysis report done first, then go shopping for skincare.
-Get your color analysis done then go shopping for makeup and clothes after so your choices are aligned with your color season.
+2. Get your free skin analysis report done first, then go shopping for skincare.
+Get your color analysis done, then go shopping for makeup and clothes after, so your choices are aligned with your color season.